w3f/polkadot-spec/spec.md

 ]
 ```

+# Notes

+All incoming transactions must burn a fee.

-# Authentication contract
+# Authentication account

+The Authentication account provides two services; it allows participants lookup of a `Signature`, message-hash and nonce into an account ID, creating a new account ID if necessary.
+Also allows you to lookup a public-key-hash into an account ID.

+- `authenticate(&mut self, sig: Signature, nonce: U64, message_hash: H256) -> U64`
+- `lookup(&self, key: H256) -> U64`

+A simple implementation would have it manage a mapping from `H256 -> [ id: U64, nonce: U64 ]`, where the key is the Keccak256 of a public key, and separately a `U64` which is the minimum unused account ID.

-The authentication contract will check the validity of an ECDSA signature `(r, s, v)`.
+The `authenticate` function will check the validity of an ECDSA signature `(r, s, v)`.
 This should be a signature on the Keccak256 hash of the RLP encoding of:

 ```
 [